WoodWing/pla-articleshape-extractor/ArticleShapeExtractor/README.md

    > Tip: You could use the `Search...` option in the `Studio` panel to fill in the same filter settings to assure the correct layouts are listed.

+# Known limitations
+- The [SSL certificate configuration](https://helpcenter.woodwing.com/hc/en-us/articles/360041017752-Using-SSL-to-secure-the-connection-between-Studio-Server-and-Studio-for-InDesign-and-InCopy) in the WWSettings.xml file is not supported by the Article Shape Extractor.

 # Development notes

 ## How to debug an IDJS script?